aslansq/freertos_intro_qemu/2_blinky/README.md

 Blinky: 1
 ```
 ## Notes
-Use app_init function in app.c to implement your demo application.
+Use app_init function in demo.c to implement your demo application.
 Run in debug console to dump the trace
 -exec dump binary value trace.bin *RecorderDataPtr